masak/proto/README.md

     $ perl build-project-list.pl --limit=<number-of-modules>
 ```

+You can also create file `META.list.local` that contains specific URLs
+you may wish to fetch for debug purposes.

 - The build script automatically starts the Mojolicious app that powers the
 front end.
 To disable that behaviour, specify the `--no-app-start` flag:
 ```bash